Luk3210/Xyncro/privacy-policy.md

 ### 3. **Username Access**

-To facilitate identification between devices on the network, Xyncro may access and display your macOS **username** locally.
+To facilitate identification between devices on the network, Xyncro may access and display your device's **username** locally.
 This information is:

 * **Not transmitted** outside your device, and
 * **Not shared** with third parties.